 What if I haven't received any offers?

-If you haven’t received any offers or you've declined the offers you’ve received, you might still be able to find a place on an undergraduate course through UCAS Extra.
+If you haven’t received any offers or you've declined the offers you’ve received, you can still find a place on an undergraduate course through UCAS Extra.
 UCAS Extra runs from the end of February to early July and allows you to add an additional university choice if you’ve used all five of your university choices, received decisions from all five universities but haven’t been given any offers, or declined all of the offers you’ve received.
-You can do this through UCAS’s online tracking system, Track, which you can use to reply to any offers you’ve received.
+You can do this through UCAS’s online tracking system, the UCAS Hub, which you can use to reply to any offers you’ve received.

-If you’re applying for a full-time undergraduate course after the end of June, these applications are made through clearing directly to the University.
-You'll need a university UCAS code when going through the application process.
+If you’re applying for a full-time undergraduate course after the end of June, these applications are made through Clearing directly to the University.
+You'll need a university UCAS institution code when going through the application process.
 Our code is L68.
-UCAS will inform you whether or not you've been offered a place on your chosen course through Track.
+UCAS will inform you whether or not you've been offered a place on your chosen course through the UCAS Hub.